doriansmiley/lotusJS/README.md

 ````
 ###Central Event Bus

-Lotus includes a central event bus to handle distaching application level events, and registering listeners for this events.
+Lotus includes a central event bus to handle dispatching application level events, and registering listeners for this events.
 This central event bus should not be confused with, or used in, your Lotus web components.
 Web components extend `Lavender.AbstractEventDispatcher` and can dispatch events directly by calling their `dispatch` method.

 The event bus is located on the applications context and can by defined for dependency injection as follows:
 ````